LLH07/LLH07.github.io/_tabs/about.md

 I was born in Kaohsiung, Taiwan on 2000, a classical **ISTJ**.
 I specialize in Finance, but I also like coding and math.

-On my earliy life, I have realized that I was not the cleverer students, therefore **persistence** is the factor that made me be on a par with some smarter students.
+On my earliy life, I have re alized that I was not the cleverer students, therefore **persistence** is the factor that made me be on a par with some smarter students.
 However, I do beleive that persistence is the more important factor when it comes to fulfilling the goals that one set to himself.

 I created this website to record my learning process, in the meantime, hopefully give my readers some insights.

+My Personal [blog](https://lunghunglin.github.io/llh/){:target="_blank"}

 ▶️Anyone who would like to contact me please use the following links, thank you: